 Despite their critical role in society, child care providers are often overworked and underpaid.
-Additionally, nannies, babysitters and day care center workers spend their days with kids, who are, yes, super adorable, but also super taxing.
+Additionally, nannies, babysitters and daycare center workers spend their days with kids, who are, yes, super adorable, but also super taxing.

 “Nannies and sitters give a lot of themselves to their charges, which can result in neglecting their own needs or the needs of their families,” says Shontel Cargill, a licensed marriage and family therapist and regional clinical director with Thriveworks in Cumming, Georgia.
-“Because of this, it’s important families support their child care provider’s mental wellness by encouraging self-care and a work-life balance.
+“Because of this, it’s important that families support their child care provider’s mental wellness by encouraging self-care and a work-life balance.
 The healthier their nanny is, the better it is for everyone — including the kids.”

-The impact of work on mental health
+The impact of care work on mental health

 Need it even be said?
 One’s mental health and their work are inextricably linked.
 Study after study (after study!) has shown a direct correlation between work and happiness.
 But when it comes to how employers can best support their employee’s mental health, it isn’t one size fits all.

-As professional nanny of over 30 years Stella Reid, aka Nanny Stella, notes, being a child care provider comes with its own unique set of stressors, so the emotional support should, in turn, be unique, too (more on this shortly!).
+As professional nanny of over 30 years Stella Reid, aka Nanny Stella, notes that being a child care provider comes with its own unique set of stressors, so the emotional support should, in turn, be unique, too (more on this shortly!).
 “On a regular basis, we’re keeping kids safe and helping to shape their minds,” she says, adding that, to be mentally and emotionally fit, child care providers need more than a yoga class or walk around the block.

 Signs your child care provider is struggling with their emotional wellness